The Hero Visits

 "Oh iron, become a magic sword.
 [Create Golem]."

 I made a Golem Blade with a rather casual chant.
-Even something like this drastically reduces magic power consumption compared to chantless casting… Though it's not like I'd run out of magic power even without a chant.
-I'm sure I used to feel fatigued just from using the life magic [Purify], but I guess I've gotten stronger.
+Even something like this drastically reduces magic power consumption compared to chantless casting… Not that I'd run out of magic power going chantless either.
+At first, I used to get tired just from using the life magic [Purify], but I guess I've grown since then.

 If you prepare a list, they'll automatically replenish from it while consuming DP, and you can also stock them with pre-prepared items.